antoniofull/thexpatmagazine.com/src/pages/blog/2018-03-23-how-to-learn-a-new-language-in-5-tips.md

 ### Books

 Reading books is the last but not least tip you can use when you're more confident with the new language.
-When I read my first book in an other language, I was so eager that I wanted to understand every single word, so I had to look them up on the dictionary&#8230; the thing is that my enthusiasm fade away little by little, because I did not enjoy the reading.
+When I read my first book in an other language, I was so eager that I wanted to understand every single word, so I had to look them up on the dictionary   the thing is that my enthusiasm fade away little by little, because I did not enjoy the reading.
 So, once I knew a bit more about the language a gave it a try again and promised not to look up for all the words I didn't know the meaning of, as long as I could understand the story and the context.
 Guess what?
 It went much better after that, and I got more and more fluent, and proud of myself too.

 #### Now it's up to you, which tips are you going to use first?
 Do you have any other tips on this topic?
 Don't hesitate to share them with us.